 Do you need car insurance with a learner’s permit?

 Typically, drivers with a learner’s permit are covered by their parents’ auto insurance policy.
 The insurance company might require parents to list teens on the policy once they get their learner’s permit, however this typically will not raise insurance premiums, like adding a newly licensed teen driver would.

 The only time a teen with a permit needs to have car insurance before they get their license is if they own their own car, in which case they would need their own policy, likely with an adult as a co-signer.

-When a teenager gets their driver’s license they should be officially added to their family’s car insurance policy.
-This will raise the rate of their premiums, often dramatically, because new and teen drivers see more expensive rates until they hit the age of 25.
+When a teenager gets their driver’s license they should be officially added to their family’s car insurance policy (or buy their own, if they own a car).
+This will probably lead to a pretty dramatic rate increase, because new and teen drivers see higher rates than other drivers until they hit the age of 25.

-Car insurance companies see young and new drivers as more of a risk, which is why they’re more expensive to insure.
+Car insurance companies consider young and new drivers to be more of a risk, which is why they’re more expensive to insure.
 If your teenager has their own car and wants their own insurance policy, you should still consider just adding them to your current policy.
-It can be hard for teenagers to get approved for car insurance, because of their lack of driving experience and lack of credit.
+It can be hard for teenagers to get approved for car insurance, because of their lack of driving experience.
 Adding a vehicle or new driver to your auto policy is quick and easy.
 You can typically do it online through your insurance company’s website or over the phone.

-Although teenage drivers can raise rates, they can also be eligible for discounts.
-You should ask your insurance company if they offer discounts to good students or drivers who complete driver’s education courses.
+Although teenage drivers can raise their family’s rates, they can also be eligible for discounts.
+You should ask your insurance company if they offer discounts for good students or drivers who complete driver’s education courses.
 Those can help offset the expense of adding a newly-licensed teen to your policy.